-We're not just here to sell some cool organic skin products, we're here to change the entire industry, and just maybe even the world.
+For us, clean and cruelty-free products are not just a trend, it's a way of life.
 One of our favorite organizations, The Beagle Freedom Project, dedicates their time and resources to rescuing animals from experimentation in research laboratories around the globe, and give them a chance at life in a loving home.
-This is extrememly important to us, as we both have the same passion and goal – to ultmately end animal testing for good.
+This is extremely important to us, as we both have the same passion and goal – to ultimately end animal testing for good.

 These animals are known only as numbers.
 They are intentionally not given names.
 They are only known by the federal identification number tatooed in their ear.
 They are given "laboratory chow" which is "made to produce the least amount of waste," so that workers don't have to clean up as much. the beagles, even as young as 9 months old, have teeth rotting and falling out because of their poor nutrition.

 They have never been outdoors.
 They are given no enrichment and are not allowed to communicate with one another.
 They have never felt the sunshine, felt the grass under their paws, or been able to run.

 Literally.
 Their vocal cords are cut in the majority of labs so that the people working inside the labs are not "disturbed" by the sounds of the dogs begging for their freedom and screaming in pain.
 Another reason they are cut is to eliminate any communication between the dogs.
 They can sometimes see each other, but they can't communicate, a vital survival mechanism for all living beings.